NEMPH/nem-swift-blockchain-lib/README.md

-# Swift/Blockchain Converter
+# Swift / Blockchain Library

-Java library to convert Incoming Swift Message to Blockchain format and vice versa.
+Java library to convert and send Swift Messages to Blockchain and vice versa

 <h3>Usage</h3>